-Derek Longmeier, Executive Director of Problem Gambling Network of Ohio Interested Party Testimony on HB194 Finance Committee, Ohio House of Representatives October 9, 2019
+Derek Longmeier, Executive Director of Problem Gambling Network of Ohio Interested Party Testimony on HB194 Finance Committee, Ohio House of Representatives May 27, 2020

 Chairman Oeslager, Vice Chariman Scherer, and Ranking Member Cera.
-Thank you for providing the opportunity for me to testify as an interested party regarding HB194.
-My name is Derek Longmeier and I am the Executive Director of the Problem Gambling Network of Ohio (PGNO).
-PGNO's mission is to build a network of support for those impacted by gambling through collaboration, education and research.
-PGNO maintains a roster of over 120 members throughout the state, including those representing prevention, treatment, recovery, operators, and regulators.
-We at PGNO are in a very unique position, as we engage with the spectrum of stakeholders required to have a sound gambling service system in the state.
+Thank you for providing the opportunity to submit written testimony as an interested party regarding HB194.
+Problem Gambling Network of Ohio (PGNO)'s mission is to build a network of support for those impacted by gambling through collaboration, education and research.
+PGNO is unique, as we engage with the spectrum of stakeholders (representing prevention, treatment, recovery, operators, and regulators) required to have a sound gambling service system in Ohio and we take a neutral position regarding legalized gambling.

-I want to thank Representatives Greenspan and Kelly for their openness and willingness to amend the bill to enhance consumer protections, which include: dedicated funds specific to problem gambling services, publicizing the Ohio Problem Gambling Helpline, and prohibiting wagering on a sport or athletic events for primary and secondary school students.
+We thank Representatives Greenspan and Kelly for their willingness to enhance consumer protections, which include: dedicated funds specific to problem gambling services, publicizing the Ohio Problem Gambling Helpline, and prohibiting wagering on sport or athletic events for primary and secondary school students.
 These measures are critical steps toward ensuring sound policy for this complex issue.

-PGNO is neutral regarding legalized gambling and gambling expansion, however, it is our obligation to advocate for protecting Ohioans.
-While many of the vital consumer protections are included within HB194, there are three areas we ask for further examination, eligible games and events, the regulatory authority, and limiting sports wagering to Ohio's four casinos and seven racinos.
+While many of the vital consumer protections are included within HB194, there are three areas we ask for further examination: eligible games and events, the regulatory authority, and limiting sports wagering to Ohio's four casinos and seven racinos.

-Because sports wagering is so new nationally, we implore you to limit sports wagering to professional U.S. sports.
-Under the bill a sports event or sporting event, includes any professional or athletic event, any collegiate sport or athletic event, motor race event, or any other special event the commission authorizes.
-PGNO shares the concerns of the Ohio Inter-University Council and the NCAA's regarding the impact on the integrity of athletics that may result, should legalized sports wagering be allowed in Ohio for non-professional athletics.
+Sports wagering should be limited to professional U.S. sports.
+PGNO shares the concerns of the Ohio Inter-University Council and the NCAA regarding the impact on the integrity of athletics that may result, should legalized sports wagering be allowed in Ohio for non-professional athletics.
 Amateur athletes whether collegiate, or otherwise, are not afforded the resources that are provided by professional athletes, and as such, are at greater risk to be exploited.
-With the various means for sports gaming, which includes "exchange wagering, parlays, over-under, moneyline, pools, pari-mutuel sports wagering pools, and straight bets", PGNO believes the regulator will be sufficiently busy monitoring professional U.S. sports and may not have the resources or availability to adequately monitor sports wagering if expanded more widely.
+With the various means for sports gaming, regulators will be sufficiently busy monitoring professional U.S. sports and may not have the resources or availability to adequately monitor sports wagering if expanded more widely.

 As you examine the best state department to serve as the regulatory authority, we ask that you join Governor DeWine in selecting the Ohio Casino Control Commission (OCCC) as the regulator.
-Sports wagering is complex and the OCCC has experience regulating other complicated gambling activities, such as poker, craps and baccarat.
-These games have both an element of chance, in addition to some element of skill, which is similar to sports betting, as knowledge about the games, odds, etc., will increase the odds of winning.
+Sports wagering is complex and the OCCC has experience regulating other complicated, skill-based, gambling activities.
+These games have both an element of chance and some element of skill, which is similar to sports betting, as knowledge about the games, odds, etc., will increase the odds of winning.

-Furthermore, we believe that the OCCC should serve as the regulatory authority because compliance and regulation is the sole focus of the OCCC.
+Furthermore, the OCCC should serve as the regulatory authority because compliance and regulation is the sole focus of the OCCC.
 The Ohio Lottery Commission (OLC) has to walk the very fine line of both promoting gambling in order to generate additional revenue for Ohio schools as well as self-regulating.
 This places the OLC in a difficult position, as these priorities may conflict.